DETAILED ACTION

 Allowable Subject Matter

-The following is a statement of reasons for the indication of allowable subject matter: The closest prior art Jeng et al. (US 2016/0354128) fails to disclose a first alignment guide comprises: an alignment pin extending away from a bottom portion of the first alignment guide and removably couplable with a first alignment opening of the implant; and a first engagement member of a first fixation member extending through a portion of the first alignment guide and removably couplable with a first engagement opening of the implant and, wherein the second alignment guide comprises: an alignment pin extending away from a bottom portion of the second alignment guide and removably couplable with a second alignment opening of the implant; and a second engagement member of a second fixation member extending through a portion of the second alignment guide and removably couplable with a second engagement opening of the implant.
+The following is a statement of reasons for the indication of allowable subject matter: The closest prior art of record, Jeng et al. (US 2016/0354128), alone or in combination fails to teach or suggest a first alignment guide comprises: an alignment pin extending away from a bottom portion of the first alignment guide and removably couplable with a first alignment opening of the implant; and a first engagement member of a first fixation member extending through a portion of the first alignment guide and removably couplable with a first engagement opening of the implant and, wherein the second alignment guide comprises: an alignment pin extending away from a bottom portion of the second alignment guide and removably couplable with a second alignment opening of the implant; and a second engagement member of a second fixation member extending through a portion of the second alignment guide and removably couplable with a second engagement opening of the implant.
+The cited prior art neither discloses nor renders obvious this feature, and there is no teaching, suggestion, or motivation that would have led one of ordinary skill in the art to modify or combine the references to arrive at the claimed invention.

 Conclusion